EOEPCA/docroot/docs/technical/stac-tools-and-utilities.md

 Support for uploading to a STAC API is in the making.

-See the GitHub repo - https://github.com/VitoTAP/stac-catalog-builder
+See the GitHub repo - [https://github.com/VitoTAP/stac-catalog-builder](https://github.com/VitoTAP/stac-catalog-builder)

-See also the (additional) use cases - https://github.com/VitoTAP/stac-catalog-builder/blob/main/docs/goals-and-user-stories.md
+See also the (additional) [use cases](https://github.com/VitoTAP/stac-catalog-builder/blob/main/docs/goals-and-user-stories.md)

 ---